marijnh/Eloquent-JavaScript/19_paint.md

 _Tools_ are things like drawing pixels or filling in an area.
 The application shows the set of available tools as a `<select>` field.
 The currently selected tool determines what happens when the user interacts with the picture with a pointer device.
-They are provided as an object that maps the names that appear in the drop-down field to functions that implement the tools.
+The set of available tools is provided as an object that maps the names that appear in the drop-down field to functions that implement the tools.
 Such function get a picture position, a current application state, and a `dispatch` function as arguments.
-They may return a move handler function which gets called with a new position and a current state when the pointer moves to a different pixel.
+They may return a move handler function that gets called with a new position and a current state when the pointer moves to a different pixel.